deanlacap/photogram/README.md

 Posts - Authenticated users are able to create, edit, and delete their posts.
 Users can create posts by uploading a photo with an optional caption.

-Likes - Authenticated users are able to like potss.
+Likes - Authenticated users are able to like posts.
 Users are able to like a posts once by clicking on the heart and remove that like by clicking on the heart button again.

 ## .
 Future Implementations